Elderberry and the Coronavirus

-So while we cannot say for certain whether Elderberry can protect against and fight the current coronavirus outbreak, simply due to lack of studies against this specific strand, there is plenty of evidence that suggests Elderberry may help due to it's immune boosting and anti-viral properties.
-In addition, there are studies that show the impact of Elderberry against other strands of coronavirus, as well as viruses that similarly attack the respiratory system.
+So while we cannot say for certain whether Elderberry can protect against and fight the current coronavirus outbreak, simply due to lack of studies against this specific strain, there is plenty of evidence that suggests Elderberry may help due to it's immune boosting and anti-viral properties.
+In addition, there are studies that show the impact of Elderberry against other strains of coronavirus, as well as viruses that similarly attack the respiratory system.

 Stay boosted my friends.

 Not all elderberry syrup is created equal.
 In fact, many store bought elderberry products contain a high amount of added sugars and thickeners, which actually helps feed bacteria's and viruses.
 To maximize the numerous health benefits of elderberry, it is highly beneficial to find a product that does not contain added sugars or preservatives.

 Elderberry Boost is an all natural product that only contains high quality organic ingredients.
 No sugars or artificial ingredients!

 *Although elderberry has been shown to have multiple benefits, we recommend speaking with your doctor about your personal needs.
 Use herbs in moderation and watch for allergic reactions.
 If you are taking any other medication, are suffering from a medical condition, and/or are at all concerned about any of the advice or ingredients, consult your doctor before taking the herbs.